Progradungula

 Template:Short description Template:Automatic taxobox

-Progradungula is a genus of Australian large-clawed spiders that was first described by Raymond Robert Forster and Michael R. Gray in 1979.[1]
-Template:As of it contains only three species: P. barringtonensis, P. carraiensis and P. otwayensis.[2]
+Progradungula is a genus of Australian large-clawed spiders that was first described by Raymond Robert Forster and Michael R. Gray in 1979.[1] since May 2024[update]Template:Dated maintenance category (articles)Script error: No such module "Check for unknown parameters". it contains only three species: P. barringtonensis, P. carraiensis and P. otwayensis.[2]

 The name is derived from Latin pro ("before"), and the genus name Gradungula, referring to the ancient ancestry of the genus.
 It is the first discovered web-building cribellate spider in a "primitive" araneomorph spider family and helped establish the idea that all araneomorph spiders evolved from cribellate ancestors.[3]